UstanakChaos/Mortal-Kombat-Armageddon-PCSX2-Remaster-Remake-Arts-and-Menus/README.md

 # Mortal-Kombat-Armageddon-PCSX2-Remaster-Arts-and-Menus
 The goal of this project is to remaster all the artwork and menus from Mortal Kombat: Armageddon, making them more realistic and high-definition by using AI alongside my own manual editing, made only for the PCSX2 emulator for now;

+Obs:Special thanks to the eternal and incredible @Mikachuuu_ for helping with so many characters and for speeding up the project, you're the man!